aws-samples/eks-blueprints-actions-workflow/README.md

 - AWS Load Balancer Controller add-on deployed through a Helm chart
 - External DNS add-on deployed through a Helm chart
 - The [game-2048](helm/game-2048) application deployed through a Helm chart from this repository to demonstrates how Karpenter scales nodes based on workload requirements and how to configure the Ingress so that an application can be accessed over the internet.

-> **Warning**
-> The management of CoreDNS as demonstrated in this example is intended to be used on new clusters.
-Existing clusters with existing workloads will see downtime if the CoreDNS deployment is modified as shown here.

 ## How to Deploy Manually